timescale/tsbs/README.md

 listed in [Appendix I](#appendix-i-query-types).
 Additionally, the file `scripts/generate_queries.sh` contains a list of all of them as the default value for the environmental variable `QUERY_TYPES`.
-If you are generating more than one type of query, we recommend you use that helper script.
+If you are generating more than one type of query, we recommend you use the helper script.

 For generating just one set of queries for a given type: